IdkwhatImD0ing/tetris-coop/README.md

 Furthermore, due to this being the first time I’ve used ExpressJs, the communication between my server and client is simple http requests.
 In the future, I plan on using websockets to further reduce latency.
 Moreover, I’ve only touched the tip of the iceberg in regards to Hop’s services.
 In the future, I plan on fully utilizing Hop’s features such as chat rooms, private channels, custom games, etc.

 We hope that this project would be fun for students and the general public.

+## To run the program in an IDE

+First, ensure you have Node Program Manager installed

+Next, run `npm install` to install the modules

+Then, run `npm start` to start the app

+Finally, navigate to `http://localhost:3000` in a browser to view the local version of the app